vitaly-t/custom-string-formatter/README.md

 ## Formatting Filters

-A formatting filter can be appended to the property name after `:` to override the default formatting, i.e. in the form of `${propertyName:filterName}`.
+A formatting filter can be appended to the property name after `|` to override the default formatting, i.e. in the form of `${propertyName|filterName}`.

 **Example of using a formatting filter:**